coderskm/Blog-Backend-Project/README.md

 ### POST /blogs
 - Create a blog document from request body.
 Get authorId in request body only.
 - Make sure the authorId is a valid authorId by checking the author exist in the authors collection.
 - Return HTTP status 201 on a succesful blog creation.
 Also return the blog document.
-The response should be a JSON object like [this](#successful-response-structure)

-- Return HTTP status 400 for an invalid request with a response body like [this](#error-response-structure)
+- Return HTTP status 400 for an invalid request.

 ### PUT /blogs/:blogId
 - Updates a blog by changing the its title, body, adding tags, adding a subcategory.
 (Assuming tag and subcategory received in body is need to be added)